microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Process FHIR extensions.md

 1. The JSON schema files must be saved at **Schema** directory in the image.

 	 ![image](./assets/LiquidDirectory.png)

+1. The JSON schema files need to have suffix **".schema.json"**.

+2. The liquid templates and JSON schema files name should be aligned with resource type name.

+    E.g. "```Patient.schema.json```" and "```Patient.liquid```" be used to process the "Patient" resource.

-2. The “validate” tag in template is optional and we recommend using it in your liquid template.
+4. The "validate" tag in template is optional and we recommend using it in your liquid template.
-3. To avoid potential issues, you can test your templates and schema files before deploying the analytics pipeline.
+5. We internally leverage the [FHIR-Converter](https://github.com/microsoft/FHIR-Converter) to convert the raw FHIR data.
+You can test your templates and schema files with it before deploying the analytics pipeline.

 ### 2. Push the customized schema to Azure Container Registry
 Refer [here](https://github.com/microsoft/FHIR-Converter/blob/main/docs/TemplateManagementCLI.md) to push the prepared schema to Azure Container Registry, later we will use the schema image reference from the Container Registry to deploy the analytics pipeline.